sanyam40/Terraform-Three-Tier-Paas/readme.md

-Here’s an improved and more polished version of the Three-Tier Application Deployment documentation:

----

 # **Three-Tier Application Deployment on Azure Using Terraform**

 This project demonstrates deploying a robust **Three-Tier Application** on **Azure** using **Terraform**.
 The stack includes: